colcon/colcon.readthedocs.org/reference/mixin-arguments.rst

 Mixins can be used by several verbs to contribute command line arguments defined in external files.

-The following arguments are provided by the ``colcon-mixin`` package.
+The following arguments are provided by the ``colcon-mixin`` package:

 .. _mixin-args_mixin-files_arg: